polyseam/cndi/docs/walkthroughs/aks/airflow.md

 - ARM_TENANT_ID
 - ARM_SUBSCRIPTION_ID

-- **A Domain Name**: The most convenient way to access your cluster is by attaching a domain name to the load balancer, if you provide this domain during `cndi create` in an upcoming step we should be able to wire it up automatically.
+- **A domain name**: The most convenient way to access your cluster is by attaching a domain name to the load balancer, if you provide this domain during `cndi create` in an upcoming step we should be able to wire it up automatically.